 Emerald will consider any name change requests by someone who is not that author as potentially harassment, and will act accordingly.

 The landscape is constantly changing, and we are aware that there may be teething issues that we encounter, but Emerald will endeavour to share lessons learnt and welcomes feedback.
 We hope this policy will make a real difference to our authors.

 A retraction notice will be issued in serious cases of ethical misconduct or where the research is seriously flawed and misleading.
-In normal circumstances, the paper will remain in the online version of the journal or book.
-A retraction notice will appear on the online version of the paper and in the hard copy of the next volume or issue of the publication.
-Where possible, papers will remain electronically accessible but clearly state that the article has been retracted.
+If issued, a retraction notice will appear on the online version of the article, prior to the paywall to ensure full transparency and visibility, and in the hard copy of the next volume or issue of the publication.
+Where possible, articles will remain electronically accessible, but clearly state that they have been retracted.

 A note of clarification will be used when a point needs to be emphasised or clarified in the text, but it does not constitute a correction.
 Please note that any correction has to be highlighted as a stated erratum, corrigendum or note of clarification, and the text cannot be amended.
 This is designed to make it clear to the reader that there have been changes to the text, which they might have cited or referred to in their subsequent research or practice.

 In cases where an ethical allegation is made and we are unable to resolve the investigation quickly, we will issue an expression of concern to the article to make it clear that an investigation is still ongoing.